Identity Cloud

 • Username

 In the right column, the Risk dashboard displays a world map with the number of risky events in each circle.
 By default, the dashboard displays all risk scores of 50 and above.
 You can change this setting by change the risk_score_threshold value in the Risk Configuration.
-Refer to Configuration.
+Refer to Configure the risk settings.

 You can click and drag directly on the map to access events in other countries.
 If you click one of the red numbers, the dashboard displays a summary of risky events and the average risk score associated with those events.